A Streetcar Named Desire

 Nicole Ari Parker turns in a considerably better performance as fading Southern belle Blanche DuBois.
 Parker conveys the vulnerability of a woman desperately trying to clutch on to the last shreds of respectability, fondly looking back on her comfortable past to shut her eyes from the sordid present.
 She takes some time to warm up to the character but displays great energy in the second half of the play, particularly in the smouldering antagonism with her brother-in-law Stanley.

 Daphne Rubin-Vega, an actress of glittering credentials who originated the role of Mimi in Rent, proves rather lacklustre as Stella.
 She lacks a stage presence and seems to fade entirely into the background.
-Being someone whose talents like clearly in the area of musical theatre, one wonders if perhaps a heavily dramatic role such as this was a step out of her comfort zone.
+Being someone whose talents lie clearly in the arena of musical theatre, one wonders if perhaps a heavily dramatic role such as this was a step out of her comfort zone.
 By contrast, Wood Harris makes a very likeable Mitch and proves a steadfast and solid counterpart to the flighty Blanche.
 There are good supporting performances by the ensemble; Carmen de Lavallade is hilarious as the loquacious neighbour upstairs and Aaron Clifton Moten is charming as a young newspaper boy who takes Blanche's fancy.

 Mann's direction is generally competent and shows a good use of space but I felt that the sheer breadth of the Broadhurst Theater detracted from the intimacy of the piece.
 Even in the middle of an intense scene, I found my eyes roving around trying to take in the entire set.
 Certain directorial touches also feel rather forced.
 One does not need to hear the sound of the streetcar rattling through the city at every poignant moment in the narrative.
 The climactic rape scene at the end also feels too gratuitous: needlessly violent rather than tragic.